takari/team-book/01-preface.md

-While features like incremental builds and faster parallel builds will certainly be relevant to all Maven users, these features have been designed to address the needs of build at scale.
+While features like incremental builds and faster parallel builds will certainly be relevant to all Maven users, these features have been designed to address the needs of building at scale.

 ## Who is this book for?